ucdavis/Sitefarm-Seed-Theme/README.md

     $ npm install {thing} --save

-Use `--save` when a package needs to be added as a dependency to the browser such as using [jQuery](https://jquery.com/).
+Use `--save` when a package needs to be added as a dependency to the browser.

 ### NPM CSS Dependencies